RadioGarret/Opencv_Project/README.md

 Opencv Project Repo
 ===

-This repository is made for update what i've studied about Opencv
+This repository is made up for stacking what i've studied about Opencv
----

 ![ex_screenshot](./images/opencv.png)